 This article on ‘keeping it local’ was written by Lightfoot and first published in Grow Exeter magazine.
 Grow Exeter a fantastic publication reporting relentlessly positive news in our hometown of Exeter.
-Check out the amazing work the Grow team do here.

 Another way to look at it is that we spend approximately 7.5 hours a day sat next to our colleagues.
 That’s quite the thought, isn’t it?
 You probably speak to Claire from accounts more than your own mother, much to both of their disappointment.
 So, it’s these relationships that should make the day go by a little more easily.
 Whether it’s your dream job or you’re just getting through the 9 to 5, it helps to like the people you surround yourself with and it matters, even more, to be genuine.